David Freeman-Mitford, 2nd Baron Redesdale: Political views and family splits

-As a Conservative peer, Redesdale was a member of the House of Lords, which was then a hereditary chamber, apart from the bishops and Law Lords.
-He attended the House conscientiously but had little interest in legislation except for being opposed to nearly all progressive change.
-In the 1930s, however, his wife developed a strong sympathy for fascism, and he favoured Neville Chamberlain's appeasement approach towards Germany.
-His daughter Jessica, a communist from her teenage years, described him as "one of nature's fascists", but it seems he never joined any fascist party.
-As a result, he became permanently estranged from Jessica and partly estranged from his eldest daughter Nancy, who was a strong antifascist and moderate socialist - but not as left-wing as Jessica.
+As a Conservative peer, Redesdale was a hereditary member of the House of Lords.
+He attended sessions conscientiously but had little interest in legislation except for being opposed to nearly all progressive changes.
+In the 1930s, however, his wife developed a strong sympathy for fascism, and he favoured Neville Chamberlain's appeasement approach towards Nazi Germany.
+His daughter Jessica, a communist from her teenage years, described him as "one of nature's fascists", but he never joined any fascist party.
+As a result, he became permanently estranged from Jessica and partly estranged from his eldest daughter Nancy, who was a strong antifascist and moderate socialist – but not as left-wing as Jessica.

-The father of his wife Sydney, Thomas Gibson Bowles had been one of the strongest parliamentary supporters of the Royal Navy while he was an MP, and her maternal uncle William Evans-Gordon, MP, was a retired British Indian Army officer who was opposed to uncontrolled immigration into Britain, was allied to the British Brothers' League, and helped to enact the Aliens Act 1905.
+The father of his wife Sydney, Thomas Gibson Bowles had been one of the strongest parliamentary supporters of the Royal Navy while he was an MP, and her maternal uncle William Evans-Gordon was a retired British Indian Army officer who was opposed to uncontrolled immigration into Britain, was allied to the British Brothers' League, and helped to enact the Aliens Act 1905.

 Redesdale was an instinctive xenophobe, and came back from the First World War with a dislike of the French and a deep hatred of the Germans.
+As "Uncle Matthew", who was modelled on Redesdale, put it in his daughter Nancy's 1945 novel The Pursuit of Love: "Frogs are slightly better than Huns or Wops, but abroad is unutterably bloody and foreigners are fiends."
 He was widely quoted as saying, "Abroad is bloody."

-As "Uncle Matthew", who was modelled on Redesdale, put it in his daughter Nancy's 1945 novel The Pursuit of Love: "Frogs are slightly better than Huns or Wops, but abroad is unutterably bloody and foreigners are fiends."
-He was initially scornful of the enthusiasm shown by his daughters Diana (wife of British Union of Fascists leader, Oswald Mosley) and Unity for Nazi Germany and for Adolf Hitler: Hitler was, after all, a Hun.
-In November 1938, however, the Redesdales accompanied their daughters to Germany, where they attended the Nuremberg Rally and met Hitler, with whom Unity and Diana were already acquainted.
-Both the Redesdales were immediately won over by Hitler's superficial charm and by his admiration for the British Empire.
-Redesdale later spoke in the House of Lords in favour of the Anschluss and of returning Germany's colonies, and he became an even stronger supporter of Chamberlain's policy of appeasement towards Germany.
-Lady Redesdale went further, writing articles in praise of Hitler and in support of Nazism.
+He was initially scornful of the enthusiasm shown by his daughters Diana (wife of British Union of Fascists leader Oswald Mosley) and Unity for Nazi Germany and Adolf Hitler.
+However, pro-German sympathies emerged from the mid 1930s.

+In 1937 and 1938, Lord and Lady Redesdale attended the annual Nuremberg rallies (Parteitage) of the German Nazi Party.
+In 1938, the Redesdales accompanied their daughters to Germany, where they met Hitler, with whom Unity and Diana were already acquainted.
+Both the Redesdales were immediately won over by Hitler's charm and by his admiration for the British Empire.

+Redesdale spoke in the House of Lords in favour of the Anschluss of Austria and of returning Germany's colonies, and he became an even stronger supporter of Chamberlain's policy of appeasement towards Germany.
+Lady Redesdale went further, writing articles in praise of Hitler and in support of National Socialism.